Skip to main content

 • Hand-held pencil sharpener

-• Texas Instruments TI30XIIS Scientific Solar Calculator (Recommended in 6, 7, & 8th)
+• Texas Instruments TI30XIIS Scientific Solar Calculator (recommended in 6th, 7th, & 8th)

 • 3 composition notebooks

-• 1 spiral notebook SINGLE SUBJECT COLLEGE RULED for Spanish, math and English: college ruled
+• 1 single-subject spiral notebook (college ruled) each for Spanish, Math, and English

 • 5 sheet protectors

-• Texas Instruments TI30XIIS Scientific Solar Calculator {will be used more in 8th grade}
+• Texas Instruments TI30XIIS Scientific Solar Calculator (used more extensively in 8th grade)

 Summer Activities